billp/TermiNetwork/README.md

 ## Tests

-To run the tests open the Sample project, select Product -> Test or simply press ⌘U on keyboard.
+To run the tests open the Xcode Project > TermiNetwork scheme, select Product -> Test or simply press ⌘U on keyboard.

 ## Contributors